aptech/docs/docs/CR-getnamef.rst

 Format
 ----------------
-.. function:: getnamef(f)
+.. function:: getnamef(fh)

-    :param f: file handle of an open data set
+    :param fh: file handle of an open data set
-    :type f: scalar
+    :type fh: scalar

-    :returns: **y** (*Nx1 string array*) - contains the names of all of the variables in the specified data set.
+    :returns: **var_names** (*Nx1 string array*) - contains the names of all of the variables in the specified data set.

 Remarks
 -------